ciena-frost/bunsen-tutorial/README.md

 });
 ```

 In the above view JSON the `type` and `version` properties are always present and as of today always contain the values `form` and `1.0`.
-These properties exist so bunsen can be extended more in the future without breaking views from older versions. `rootContainers` informs bunsen which container(s) should be rendered on the form; if more than one is present it will render them as tabs with the `label` for each being used as the text on the tab. `containers` is an array of named containers where `id` is where the containers unique name is found.
+These properties exist so bunsen can be extended more in the future without breaking views from older versions. `rootContainers` informs bunsen which container(s) should be rendered on the form; if more than one is present it will render them as tabs with the `label` for each being used as the text on the tab. `containers` is an array of named containers where `id` represents the containers unique name.
 Each container must have a `rows` attribute which is an array of rows, with each row being an array of cells.
 These cells look similar to containers without the `id` attribute and inform bunsen what to render from the model.
 This is achieved via the `model` attribute which uses dot-notation of where the field lives within the model.

 Now that we have defined a custom view you should see the following in your browser: